 5. Plan for some downtime when you get home

-After traveling, it isn’t a bad idea to lay low for awhile to make sure you weren’t exposed to COVID while traveling.
+After traveling, it isn’t a bad idea to lay low for awhile to make sure you weren’t exposed while traveling.
 Be sure to continue with 6 feet of social distancing, wearing a mask, and washing hands constantly.
 If you feel ill, be sure to see a doctor.